thesofakillers/infersent-replication/README.md

 ```

 We also provide a [requirements.txt](requirements.txt) file for
-[pip](https://pypi.org/project/pip/) users who do not wish to use poetry..
+[pip](https://pypi.org/project/pip/) users who do not wish to use poetry.
 In
 this case, simply run

 ```terminal